Venus Is In Cancer So Grab The Tissues & Prepare To Feel Your Feels

 June 26: Venus squares the Nodes of Destiny, pushing us to make financial and romantic decisions.

-June 29: Venus harmonizes with Mars in Taurus, creating a chill and relaxing vibe that will calm the frenetic energy.
+June 29: Venus harmonises with Mars in Taurus, creating a chill and relaxing vibe that will calm the frenetic energy.

 July 2: Venus trines Saturn retrograde in Pisces, urging us to commit to one way of thinking, investing and being.